Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Domestic eCommerce (B2C)

 Ecommerce sales on domestically-based ecommerce sites make up most of the overall ecommerce market.
 The two largest ecommerce platforms are eBay AU and Amazon AU.
 The remainder of B2C eCommerce takes place at the individual companies’ websites.
 With over 13 million active Facebook users in Australia, social media is also a big driver in the promotion of B2C transactions.
 Retailers are driving sales through a mix of shop and online promotions or “multi-channel”.
 The finance industry is a major driver with the large four Australian banks providing a range of cutting-edge tools for accessing accounts, paying bills, and making mobile transactions.
 B2B sales are somewhat more fragmented with less reliance on eCommerce platforms for trading.
+The largest five ecommerce stores in Australia are Woolworths, Coles, Apple, Kmart, and Chemist Warehouse.
+According to analysis generated by Statista, these sites accounted for 31 percent of total domestic ecommerce in 2021.

-Only 20% of Australians purchased products in 2020 from international sellers.
+Twenty percent of Australians purchased products in 2021 from international sellers.
 Australia Post reports that 40 percent of Australian shoppers’ most recent purchases were from China.
 The United States has declined in share over the past two years and now accounts for 21 percent of overseas purchases, followed by United Kingdom (14%), Hong Kong (6%), and New Zealand (3%).
 International freight bottlenecks due to the pandemic have meant that local consumers are more disposed to purchasing from local retailers.
 A Goods and Services Tax (GST) is charged at a rate of 10 percent of the landed value of these goods originating from overseas.
 A recipient is not a consumer if they are a GST-registered business who purchases the goods for use in their business in Australia.
 The supplier can be sure this is the case if they obtain the recipient’s ABN and the recipient states to them that they are GST-registered.

 The reporting requirements for customs documents apply when the supplier is registered for GST in Australia and responsible for sales of low value goods.
 This includes items where GST is not charged because the customer is not a consumer – if so, the tax information which must be included is the supplier’s GST registration number and the recipient’s ABN (if the supplier has it).